Feng Shui Symbols

 The four celestial animals, also called the four emblems, is a concept that goes back to the Form School of feng shui.
 One of the original purposes of feng shui was to locate homes and cities in places where they would be protected, and applying the four emblems to the location of a home is one way to create protection around it.
 It’s often used when looking at landforms, but you can also apply it to your interior space.

 You’ll often see this symbol represented as four animals arranged in a diamond shape.
-The four animals are made up of the black tortoise to the back or north, the white tiger to the right or east, the red phoenix in front or in the south direction, and the green dragon in the left or west.
+The four animals are made up of the black tortoise (north), the white tiger (west), the red phoenix (south), and the green dragon (east).
 Each of these individual animals has many meanings, and together they form a symbol of protection and safety that is used in almost all schools of feng shui.

 Twelve Zodiac Animals

 You may be familiar with the twelve Chinese zodiac animals, and you might even know a little bit about the animal connected to your birth year.
 You can look at each animal individually, or the collection of all twelve animals together.
 Together, the twelve zodiac animals represent a harmony between all of the different energies and personalities that exist in our human world.

 To work with the twelve zodiac animals, you can bring in a representation of all of the animals to symbolize harmony among all of these different energies.
 You can also find out the zodiac animal for your birth year, and start to notice how that animal’s qualities show up in yourself.